gautam-patadiya/vue-laravel-file-manager/README.md

 > Backend - Laravel 5 package - [alexusmai/laravel-file-manager](https://github.com/alexusmai/laravel-file-manager)

-Added two new things first is Permission for Upload and Delete button.
-Second is New **insert** option into ContextMenu.
+Added few new things
+ - Permission for Upload and Delete button
+ - New **insert** option into ContextMenu.
 When user select files and click on that option component will throw root event **fm-selected-items** with selected items as a object.
+ - Additional Parameter for initalization

 ![Laravel File Manager](https://raw.github.com/alexusmai/vue-laravel-file-manager/master/src/assets/laravel-file-manager.gif?raw=true)